elberdev/RunningRunner/README.md

 * Reviewed animation controller creation and customization.
 * Learned how to break apart sprite sheets into individual frames for animation.
 * Learned to use Sprite Renderer component.
-* Learned to use Animator Component.
+* Learned to use Animator component.
-* Learned to use Rigidbody 2D Component.
+* Learned to use Rigidbody 2D component.
+* Learned to use BoxCollider 2D component.